Tuesday, February 11, 2025

 • The Central Post Office

 4.)
-National Parks and historic sites Parks Canada Act of 1998 "This Act establishes the Agency for the purpose of ensuring that Canada's national parks, national historic sites and related heritage heritage areas are protected and presented for current and future generations."
+National Parks and historic sites Parks Canada Act of 1998 "This Act establishes the Agency for the purpose of ensuring that Canada's national parks, national historic sites and related heritage areas are protected and presented for current and future generations."

 5.)
 National museums The Museums Act of 1990 - National Gallery of Canada; Canadian Museum of History; Canadian Museum of Nature; Canadian War Museum; National Museum of Science and Technology; Canadian Museum for Human Rights; Canadian Museum of Immigration at Pier 21, Halifax; Canadian Aviation and Space Museum.